mosino/abadispute/README.md

 var instanceAB = abadispute(filtersAB, updtSimple, implementationSimple);
 var disputeABinstance = instanceAB(myAbaFramework, sentenceToCheck);
 ```
-This is an example of a simple AB instantiation, with filters for AB derivations a simple canonical implementation of the choice parameters.
+This is an example of a simple AB instantiation, with filters for AB derivations and a simple canonical implementation of the choice parameters.
 Filters, the `updt`-function and the implementation can be mixed and matched freely.

 #### Custom implementation (optional)